Skip to content

 As mentioned in our User Guide section, there are three main types of authentication allowed in Microsoft365DSC:

-• Credentials: which uses a user's account to authenticate using a username/password combination.
-This type of authenticate requires Role-Based Access Control (RBAC) permissions to be granted to the account.
-For credential authentication to work with Microsoft Graph based resources, a combination of RBAC permission on the user account as well as API Permissions on the Microsoft Graph Command Line Tools enterprise app will need to be granted.
+• Credentials: uses a user's account to authenticate using a username/password combination.
+This type of authentication requires Role-Based Access Control (RBAC) permissions to be granted to the account.
+For Microsoft Graph based resources, credential authentication requires a combination of RBAC roles on the user account and API Permissions granted to the Microsoft Graph Command Line Tools enterprise app.
 These roles and permissions can be determined by looking at the settings.json file of the associated resources you are trying to interact with.

-• Managed Identity: which is not covered as part of this article due to the lack of support across all workloads.
+• Managed Identity: not covered in this article due to lack of support across all workloads.
+Refer to Authentication Examples for examples on how to use Managed Identity with resources.

 Identity Administrator

-The Identity Administrators are responsible managing users and groups settings.
-As part of their role, they are responsible for defining what permissions users and service principals are granted in the tenant.
-They are dealing with components such as:
+Identity Administrator Description: The Identity Administrators are responsible for managing users and groups settings.
+They define what permissions users and service principals are granted in the tenant.
+They work with components such as:

 • AADAdministrativeUnit